Chapter Twenty Five

 “One smaller group, with the talent centered in a woman who ran it, set up a kiddie bordello.
 That took more thought than we’ve seen in most of them.
 This outfit is new territory.”

 Janah, “What seems to work for us here is, like all of their kind, they are massively overconfident.
 For instance, given that three of them are dead, nobody’s left town, or even moved someplace else in Wichita Falls.
 Where they work appears to be unrelated to what they’re planning.
 It’s a big Air Force base, they work in different areas, mostly admin, they are civilians, not in the military chain of command.”

 “We think they somehow came together under the guidance of the three that don’t live here.
-They are looking for a big payday.”
+Contrary to most of the Shadows we've encountered, they are looking for a big payday.”

 Chapter Twenty Six

 Dasha and I take a ride, hit the grocery for vegetables, vegetable stock and tofu.
 I’ll make veg soup for dinner, get a couple of pies for desert.
 We round up a takeout lunch from a Chinese place called the Golden Bowl.
 It may not be great, it’s flipping Wichita Falls, but it won’t kill us.
 Reviews were the best we could find.
 We stick to popular items and haul it back to the apartment.

 Janah, “This isn’t bad, the vegetables are fine, garlic sauce is good, nothing I have is overcooked glop.”